 That was a time where many Christians were persecuted for their faith.

 Legend says her eyesight was restored before her death.
-That was the reason she became the patron saint for people who are blind and suffer eye disorders.
+That was why she became the patron saint for people who are blind and suffer eye disorders.

 The Feast of St. Lucy

-St. Lucy (Lucia) feast day brings many different types of celebrations in various countries.
-Her feast is also tied in with the celebration of light and winter, as her name means light and her feast day originally coincided with the winter solstice, which marked the shortest day of the year.
+St. Lucy (Lucia) feast day brings many different celebrations in various countries.
+Her feast is also tied in with the celebration of light and winter, as her name means light, and her feast day originally coincided with the winter solstice, which marked the shortest day of the year.

 Croatians place a plant on a Christmas tree

 In Croatia, there is a custom to plant the Christmas wheat on the feast of St. Lucy.
-Plant the seeds into a small dish of soil, and place the dish in a moderately warm room, keeping it watered.
-By Christmas Eve the fresh shoots of wheat should be about 8 inches of soft green.
+Plant the seeds into a small soil dish, and place the plate in a moderately warm room, keeping it watered.
+By Christmas Eve, the fresh wheat shoots should be about 8 inches of soft green.

-The wheat then can be placed next to the manger or crib scene as a gift to Jesus and a reminder to us of the Eucharist which feeds our souls and also as the staff of life which nourishes all of mankind.
-It can also be used a table decoration, with a candle placed in the center.
+The wheat then can be placed next to the manger or crib scene as a gift to Jesus and a reminder to us of the Eucharist, which feeds our souls and as the staff of life that nourishes all of mankind.
+It can also be used as a table decoration, with a candle placed in the center.

 Important feast in Italy